ray-project/ray/doc/source/dask-on-ray.rst

 .. _dask-on-ray-shuffle-optimization:

-We have also created a custom Dask DataFrame optimizer that leverages Ray's ability to execute multiple-return tasks in order to speed up shuffling by as much as 4x on Ray.
+Dask on Ray provides a Dask DataFrame optimizer that leverages Ray's ability to execute multiple-return tasks in order to speed up shuffling by as much as 4x on Ray.
 Simply set the `dataframe_optimize` configuration option to our optimizer function, similar to how you specify the Dask-on-Ray scheduler: